Teen Anxiety: could it be nutrition related?

 Kids Need Extra Nourishment During Stress Storms.

-Teens are at risk because they're caught in a perfect storm of needing more nutritional resources to fuel the surge in physical growth, brain growth, hormone changes while being less inclined to care about those needs.
+Teens are at risk because they're caught in a perfect storm of needing more nutritional resources to fuel the surge in physical growth, brain growth, and hormone changes while being less inclined to care about those needs.

 Add to this that most kids know very little about what their bodies actually need in order to work right, and we get a high-risk situation.